PowerPlatformPlace/registration-powerapps-canvas/README.md

 ## APP FUNCTIONALITY ##
-The App can register guests to multiple events, and you can draw prizes per event and for a selected prize type You can also specify the number of prize recipients as you determine the number of drawings
+The App can register guests to multiple events, and you can draw prizes per event and for a selected prize type You can also specify the number of prize's recipients as you determine the number of drawings